vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/include.md

 :::

-Also, to place your Markdown files directly besides your actual files, but don’t want them rendered as pages, you can set `pagePatterns` options in VuePress config.
+Also, to place your Markdown files directly besides your actual files, but don't want them rendered as pages, you can set `pagePatterns` options in VuePress config.
 See [pagePatterns](https://v2.vuepress.vuejs.org/reference/config.html#pagepatterns) for more details.

 ::: code-tabs#language